Taokt/Quest2ROS2/README.md

 # Quest2ros2
-A framework for using Meta Quest 2/3 VR controllers `quest2ros` to remotely control a robot system through ROS 2 and ROS–TCP communication.
+A framework for using Meta Quest 2/3 VR controllers `quest2ros` to teleoperate a robot system through ROS 2 and ROS–TCP communication.
+The original controller nodes are designed based on Cartisian End-Effector control objective.
+Ideally, a corresponding ROS 2 controller implementing this objective should already be running before launching the nodes.

 ## System Requirements